veriatl/OclDecompose/readme.md

-Fault localization for ATL model transformations using natural deduction and program slicing (Online)
+A deductive approach for fault localization in ATL model transformations (Online)
 =======

 Introduction